 Long time readers of our site will know that at the end of the year, it is a law of the Internet that we take a moment to reflect on some of the fine choices we have featured on Awful Library Books.
 Every year Holly and I debate the choices and it ends up being a negotiation that is best served by copious amounts of booze and cookies.
 This year we decided to try something different and award some categories.
 All are worthy entries for a highlights list, but some of these titles just bring something special to the table.

 Our first award is for Best Children’s Book.
 There were many contenders this year.
 One of my favorite posts is Michigan, My Michigan.
 Most public librarians have to deal with difficult patrons and situations, and this one rears its head every year as the kids trudge in to do the annual Michigan report.
 Holly had a couple of favorites in A Bedtime Story with a Nice Side of Guilt and the Serial Killer Training Manual.
 Worthy Choices.
-I would also be remiss if I didn’t mention our perennial favorite author Doris Sanford and her stable of weird books about being obnoxious, kids dying, drinking mothers and step families.
-She should really have her own category.
+I would also be remiss if I didn’t mention our perennial favorite author Doris Sanford and her stable of weird books about kids dying, drinking mothers and step families.
 However, we had two particular books that stood out for being so wrong and horrible that it has to be a tie.